 And while a digital purchase should give you a license to stream the movie online forever, the legal fine print can always change that around.
 Plus, most streaming devices don't have a capacious enough hard drive to keep every movie saved locally — if the apps you use even allow for downloads.
 Instead, relying on digital purchases in turn forces you to rely on your internet provider for quality download speeds.

 If I sound like am a hoarder, that's probably an accurate read on me.
 But tell me you've never felt the pain of trying to find a show or movie that isn't available to stream.
-My colleague Marshall Honorof has recently been telling me about how much of a pain it is to find David Attenborough's nature documentary series, The Life of Mammals, which is seemingly being lost to the digital ether, only preserved online in grainy and illegal means.
+I remember my colleague Marshall Honorof telling me about how much of a pain it is to find David Attenborough's nature documentary series, The Life of Mammals, which is seemingly being lost to the digital ether, only preserved online in grainy and illegal means.

 And then there's the other reason why I'm not buying the digital edition: the PS5's backwards compatibility.
-We don't know how much of the PS4 library will be supported by the PS5 (my colleague Adam Ismail argues that both Sony and Microsoft's definition of 'backwards compatible' hasn't proven to be great), but any backwards compatibility is better than none.
 If you happen to have a large library of physical PS4 games, you won't be able to play any of them on your disc drive-free PS5 Digital Edition.

 That means if you have any desire to carry your PlayStation collection with you, you pretty much have to go with the pricier PS5.
-Ditto for games coming out cross-gen, as the PS5 supports free upgrades for titles like DIRT 5, that are coming out on PS4 as well as PS5, but only if you own the disc for the PS4 version.
+Ditto for games coming out cross-gen, as the PS5 supports free upgrades for titles like DIRT 5, but only if you own the disc for the PS4 version.